LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/LiveIntentTips.md

 indicator: both
 ---

-Below are instructions for adding and improving intents and training utterances for [LiveIntent](https://knowledge.liveperson.com/ai-bots-automation-liveintent-overview.html) via the Intent Builder interface.
+Below are instructions for adding and improving intents and training utterances for [Intent Analyzer](https://knowledge.liveperson.com/ai-bots-automation-liveintent-overview.html) via the Intent Builder interface.
 Intents and training utterances for Starter Packs and Custom Intent Modeling are produced via processes outside Intent Builder but are ultimately input into Intent Builder via the same interface.

 **Main points:**